flyingmachine/streaming-proxy/README.md

 through the proxy.
 By using clj-http, you can send the downstream server's response as it reaches the proxy server.

+Using the two together proved a little tricky, however, with a bunch of little tweaks to the requests and responses (and a fun excursion into the land of byte buffers) so that http-kit and clj-http would play nicely together.
+This code takes care of all that for you.

 ## Usage

 `streaming-proxy.core/proxy-handler` is a ring-compatible request